wazmiali/WazmiAli/README.md

 # 💫 About Me

-🎓 I'm a **BTech 3rd-year Artificial Intelligence & Machine Learning (AIML) student** passionate about technology and innovation.
+🎓 I'm a **BTech Final Year Artificial Intelligence & Machine Learning (AIML) student** passionate about technology and innovation.

 💻 Skilled in **Data Structures & Algorithms (C++)** and experienced in building **web applications**.